SaidTorres3/video-editor/README.md

 ### Audio Playback

-- **Multitrack Audio Support**: Automatically detects and loads all audio tracks from video files
+- **Multitrack Audio Support**: Automatically detects and loads all audio tracks from video files and mixes them together for playback in real-time.
 - **Individual Track Control**: Each audio track can be controlled independently
 - **Mute/Unmute Tracks**: Toggle audio tracks on/off without affecting other tracks
 - **Per-Track Volume Control**: Adjust volume for each audio track individually (0-200%)